Dick Silcock

-Richard Silcock (second ¼ 1878 – second ¼ 1936) was an English professional rugby league footballer who played in the 1900s and 1910s, and coached in the 1920s and 1930s.
+Richard Silcock (c.
+1878 – 10 June 1936) was an English professional rugby league footballer who played in the 1900s and 1910s, and coached in the 1920s and 1930s.
 He played at representative level for Great Britain and England, and at club level for Leigh and Wigan, as a forward, and coached at club level for Castleford.

 Background

-Dick Silcock's birth was registered in Wigan district, Lancashire, England, and his death was registered in Wigan district, Lancashire, England.
+Silcock's birth was registered in Wigan district, Lancashire, England, and he died in Wigan, Lancashire, England in 1936, aged 58.